 Derogatory or offensive language is not acceptable and will not be tolerated.
 This type of language can take any of the forms of bullying listed in our definition of bullying.
-It will be challenged by staff and recorded and monitored on My Concern and follow up actions and sanctions, if appropriate, will be taken for pupils and staff found using any such language.
+It will be challenged by staff and recorded and monitored and follow up actions, if appropriate, will be taken for pupils and staff found using any such language.
 Staff are also encouraged to record the casual use of derogatory language.